 A: Well-delineated erythematous plaques with a silvery-white scale characteristic of psoriasis.
 B: Well-delineated erythematous plaque located on the elbow of a child with psoriasis.

 COLOR Salmon pink to red.

-SIZE Can range from pinpoint 1-mm papules ...
+SIZE Can range from pinpoint 1-mm papules to large ...